The Expedition Trip Notes provide detailed information and background for Adventure Consultants' Vinson Massif Expeditions.

 The expedition leader will be scheduled approximately six months out from the trip start.
 All of our Antarctic expedition trip leaders have extensive experience at high altitude and a proven record of safety, success and compatibility.
-Our 2017/18 Vinson expeditions will be led by:
+Our Vinson expedition guiding team includes:

 Steve is one of our senior guides and when not out in the mountains guiding expeditions or his favourite NZ peaks, can be found in our offices coordinating the NZ guiding programme.

 Steve is an IFMGA Climbing and Ski Guide with considerable Himalayan experience, both as expedition leader and guide.
 In 2006 he guided and summitted on our Everest expedition.
 In addition to his time in the Himalayas, Steve has also guided in Canada, South America, Antarctica, and Greenland.
 He has previously guided our Vinson expeditions in 2010, 2011, 2012, 2016 and 2017.